WBOS: Adult contemporary

-In January 1980, the station flipped to an adult contemporary format which was a little less "adult" and a little more "contemporary," but that format would only run for two years.
+In January 1980, the station flipped to an adult contemporary format which was a little less "adult" and a little more "contemporary", but that format would only run for two years.

 Rock

 In January 1982, WBOS flipped to a short-lived attempt at an album-oriented rock (AOR) format, programmed for some of that time by legendary Boston rock personalities Jerry Goodwin and Maxanne Satori.
-However, the rock format didn't make any inroads against established rockers like WBCN, WCOZ, and WAAF.
+However, the rock format did not make any inroads against established rockers like WBCN, WCOZ, and WAAF.

 Country

 On July 14, 1983, WBOS' format was abruptly changed to country music, and was moderately successful for several years.
 It was the only FM country station in the Boston market at the time.

 Program director and morning personality Dean James, along with general sales manager Dave DiGregorio, worked to bring country to the mainstream in Boston, a city with little history as a country music stronghold.
 The country format ran for six years.